genetics-statistics/GEMMA/README.md

 2. Run `gunzip gemma.linux.gz` or `gunzip gemma.linux.gz` to
 decompress the file.

-3. The binaries we provide are linked to static versions of the GSL, LAPACK and BLAS libraries.
-However, since the program dynamically links to standard system libraries and libraries included with the C++ compiler, *you need to make sure that you have installed on your system the same C++ compiler that was used to build the program.* For example, `gemma.linux` was built using `gcc 4.8.5`, so you should have `gcc 4.8.x`.
+3. For convenience, the binaries we provide are linked to static versions of the GSL, LAPACK and BLAS libraries.
+So you do not need to install these libraries.

+4. Cince the program dynamically links to standard C++ and system libraries, *you need to make sure that you have installed on your system the same C++ compiler that was used to build the program.* For example, `gemma.linux` was built using `gcc 4.8.5`, so you should have `gcc 4.8.x`.
 If the libraries are installed somewhere non-standard, you can tell where GEMMA can find the libraries by setting the `LD_LIBRARY_PATH` environment variable.
-If you have the wrong C++ compiler version, or the libraries are in a place where GEMMA cannot find them, then the program will complain about dynamic linking errors.
+If you have the wrong version of the C++ compiler, or if the libraries are in a place where GEMMA cannot find them, then the program will complain about dynamic linking errors.

 ### Building the binaries from source